aws-samples/emr-serverless-samples/examples/pyspark/README.md

 - Now, let's create and start an Application on EMR Serverless.
 Applications are where you submit jobs and are associated with a specific open source framework and release version.
 For this application, we'll configure [pre-initialized capacity](https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/application-capacity-api.html) to ensure this application can begin running jobs immediately.

-_ℹ️ Please note that leaving a pre-initialized application running WILL incur costs in your AWS Account._

 ```shell
 aws emr-serverless create-application \
   --type SPARK \